-&lt;sup>8Some analysts have attempted to address this issue by making use of so-called "core" inflation measures in Equation (1).
-This expedient is valid, however, only if all movements in the core inflation measure are identically persistent, which is emphatically not the case; for example, see Bryan and Meyer (2002) and Dolmas and Wynne (2008).
+&lt;sup>9Some analysts have attempted to address this issue by making use of so-called "core" inflation measures in Equation (1).
+This expedient is valid, however, only if all movements in the core inflation measure are identically persistent, which is emphatically not the case; for example, see Bryan and Meyer (2010) and Dolmas and Wynne (2008).
 As an example of the historical analysis of transitory shocks to inflation, FOMC Greenbooks in early 1969 explicitly highlighted transitory inflation fluctuations deriving from federal pay increases - clearly the FOMC regarded these as transitory.
 Note that the issue we raise here is distinct from whether $\pi_t$ should instead enter Equation (1) in terms of an "inflation gap," where this gap is the difference between $\pi_t$ and an inflation target, $\pi^$ .
 As in the case of $u_t$ , ideally one would want to let the data inform us as to how the FOMC was actually responding to movements in the inflation rate - e.g., whether it was ignoring transient movements in this variable, or focusing on the most persistent movements - and whether this behavior changed with the chairmanship of Volcker.
 Occasionally, policy rules are specified in terms of expected inflation (which will implicitly focus attention on the most persistent part of inflation), or on an inflation gap versus a time-varying inflation target (e.g., Cogley and Sbordone 2008).
 Our approach allows for, but does not impose, restrictions along these lines.
+Some examples of political pressure from the 1970s are a matter of public record; we discuss this below.